 The financial pressure on north London boroughs and North London Waste Authority (NLWA) is continuing to increase as demands for our services grow and our budgets are continuing to be squeezed.
 To manage these pressures, NLWA needs to continually review the services we provide to ensure they meet the needs of residents at an affordable price.

-We have therefore decided to close Gateway Road RRC in Waltham Forest.
-The cost of operating Gateway Road is increasing by a significant amount, and as a result, closing the site is the right course of action which will enable NLWA to continue delivering services at great value to residents.
+We therefore decided to close Gateway Road RRC in Waltham Forest.
+The cost of operating Gateway Road was set to increase by a significant amount, and as a result, closing the site is the right course of action which will enable NLWA to continue delivering services at great value to residents.

 You can read more about our decision and the outcomes of our consultation in the report on our RRC network we put to Authority members, or in summary at the bottom of this page.